 U-daughter radionuclide separation occurred at the time of the Flood, and there

+has been insufficient time since then to reestablish equilibrium conditions.
 The high U/Pb ratios and secondary 210Po halos in the coalified

 wood samples from the Eocene epoch and the Triassic and Jurassic periods suggest